3D visualization (ArtiaX)

 • Corresponding particle orientations (*.star)

-You can get these files as follows:
+You can get these files from nextPYP as follows:

 • Open ChimeraX (we assume the ArtiaX plugin is already installed)